-12. After crossing the creek, continue on the track up hill to two gates on the left.
-Go through the gap in the larger gate, and turn right to follow the fenceline up hill.
+12. After crossing the creek, continue on the track up hill to gates on the left.
+Go through the step-through in the larger gate, or use the small pedestrian gate (closing it securely behind you), and turn right to follow the fence line up hill.

-Again, if there are horses in this paddock, put your dog on leash.
+Again, take care if there are horses in this paddock.

 As you walk uphill there are extensive views to your left to the Brindabellas, the Canberra Arboretum and Black Mountain.

 Cork plantation to North Curtin Playing Fields (15 minutes)

 14. Exit the paddock using the timber step-through.